blackshadev/Roadie/README.md

 Our philosophy is keep it simple and clean, so don't expect any fancy functions.

 Future features:
- - Auto compression (Gzip and deflate) of files and caching of those files
  - JSON Config file
  - Serverside JS functionality: RESTfull style.
  - MSSql implementation